-We’ve all heard about business titans – Bill Gates, Mark Zuckerberg, Mark Cuban, etc. You will be astounded with their net worth – more than a billion USD!
-That’s too much, you might say.
+We’ve all heard about business titans – Bill Gates, Mark Zuckerberg, Mark Cuban, etc. But what about microbusiness, does it ring a bell?

 The most common problem we then face after knowing such is the inability to act.
 Why?
 Because we get overwhelmed as to HOW they started and HOW they earn such wealth.
 Little do we realize that ALL of them started SMALL.
 Yes, the “snail” way.